RaiseVegan.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Actor Natalie Portman is using her Instagram to fight for racial equality and educate herself and her followers.

-Portman has also been using her platform to amplify Black voices and posting resources.
+Portman has also been using her platform to amplify Black voices and post resources.

 Kyrie Irving